 The Benefits of Eggs in Your Child’s Diet

 Packed with nutrients, including 11 different vitamins and minerals, eggs deliver many of your child’s nutritional needs.
-Combine that with the fact that they’re affordable and easy to prepare, and you’ve got the perfect meal option for busy mums and dads.
+Combine that with the fact that they’re affordable and easy to prepare and you’ve got the perfect meal option for busy parents.

-They’re also a great source of iron, protein, essential fatty acids, and Vitamins A, D, E, and B12.
-Eaten as a high-protein breakfast, eggs can boost a child’s satiety levels and that helps reduce hunger throughout the busy school day (thereby reducing their need to snack on unhealthy, high-sugar, high-fat foods).
+Eggs are a great source of iron, protein, essential fatty acids, and Vitamins A, D, E, and B12.
+Eaten as a high-protein breakfast, they can boost a child’s satiety levels and reduce hunger throughout the busy school day (thereby reducing their need to snack on unhealthy, high-sugar, high-fat foods).

-Eggs are an amazing source of protein in your child’s diet, which aids your child’s growth and development.
+Being high in protein, eggs will support a child’s growth and development.
 Australian dietary guidelines recommend 14g of protein a day for children aged 1-3 years and 20g a day for children 4-8 years.
-A single egg provides around 6g of protein, providing almost half the recommended daily intake for toddlers and almost a third of the recommended daily intake in older children.
+A single egg contains around 6g of protein which provides almost half the recommended daily intake for toddlers and almost a third of the recommended daily intake for older children.

 Egg Allergies in Infants and Children

-Egg allergies are not uncommon in children, affecting 9% of children under 4 years old.
-Of those children with egg allergies, many are allergic to raw egg but can tolerate baked or cooked eggs - and most will outgrow the allergy by the age of four.
+Egg allergies are not uncommon in children, affecting 9% of kids under 4 years old.
+Many children with egg allergies are allergic to raw egg but can tolerate baked or cooked eggs, and most will outgrow the allergy by the age of four.

-To avoid any complications, you can try introducing egg into your child’s diet slowly to monitor for potential reactions in consultation with your health care professional.
+To avoid any complications, you can try introducing cooked egg into your child’s diet slowly to monitor for potential reactions.
+This should be done in consultation with your health care professional.